casey0808/casey0808.github.io/index.md

 <br/><br/><br/><br/>
 ## About Me

-I live in Shanghai, currently as a data analyst.
+I am Casey, currently living in Shanghai.

-I graduated in 2016 with a master degree in Applied Geosciences.
+I worked as a data analyst for almost two years, and recently switched to front-end developer.

-With passion for data visualization and web development, I want to combine the knowledge of both fields to create aesthetic and user-friendly websites.
+With passion for data visualization and web development, I want to combine the knowledge of both fields, create aesthetic and user-friendly websites, and showcase data in better ways.